chrismah/HomeLab/README.md

 # Home Lab (Write up in progress)
-I've setup a custom network configuration at home as both a learning project as well as for security.
-Listed below are the configurations and features that I've implemented.
+I've setup a custom network configuration at home for defence-in-depth as an experiment and learning experience.
+I'm using Ubiquitous networking equipment to manage the network with multiple access points across multiple floors.
+I have created multiple virtual local area networks (VLAN) to personal devices, guest devices and Internet of Things (IoT) devices.
+Next I've created firewall rules to segregate the VLANs from each other with some exceptions made for personal devices to be able to access IoT devices.
+I've also setup a honeypot running on the IoT network as another layer of defence.

+On the monitoring side I have a virtual machine running Security Onion with all network traffic being mirrored to it as well as information from Wazuh EDR running on hosts.

+In addition to this configuration I have some extra elements setup for various things such as a L2VPN, Nextcloud storage, Plex Media Server, Pihole and DNSCrypt.

+More details are listed below.

 ## Table of Contents
 - Network Topology